 The most important thing you can do to protect Minnesota from EAB is to avoid moving infested ash wood.
 Here’s how:

 - Buy firewood wherever you are camping instead of bringing it with you.

 - Dispose of ash wood properly by observing the county quarantines.

 EAB attacks native ash trees of any size, age, or stage of health.
 Take a moment to think about how many ash trees are in your yard, neighborhood, community, and woodlands.
 Then imagine those areas without ash trees.
 Trees that have been attacked by EAB can die within 2 years.
 Thus, EAB poses a devastating economic and environmental threat to our state.
 Help save ash trees or replace removed, infected trees.

 - Learn to identify ash trees and EAB.

 - Determine whether your tree is infested with EAB.
 Because larvae are inside the bark, it is often difficult to detect EAB.
-Visit MDA’s webpage to learn more: Does My Tree Have Emerald Ash Borer (EAB)?
-Contact the Minnesota Department of Agriculture’s program, "Arrest the Pest" if you see signs of EAB.
+Visit MDA’s webpage, and contact their "Arrest the Pest" program if you see signs of EAB.

 - When you cut your ash tree down or your tree is removed, replant with a new tree, because we all benefit from trees!

 The Minnesota Department of Agriculture has extensive information on this threat to Minnesota's ash trees and resources for homeowners and professionals to slow its spread.